Discover Milan in Half a Day (4h)

 Itinerary

-1.- Porta Venezia: Discover the famed Stile Liberty district, celebrated for its lush decorations inspired by nature, featuring motifs of plants, animals, and human figures.
+Discover the famed Stile Liberty district of Porta Venezia, celebrated for its lush decorations inspired by nature, featuring motifs of plants, animals, and human figures.
 Buildings here showcase innovative use of materials like wrought iron, stone, wood, and ceramic tile.
-On select days, you’ll access the interiors of two iconic buildings: Palazzo Castiglioni and Casa Guazzoni.

 Nearby, you’ll view Casa Galimberti and Cinema Dumont, an impressive building now serving as a library.
 In the greater Porta Venezia area, our guide will introduce other captivating Art Nouveau highlights.

-If time allows, we’ll visit the neighboring Magenta district, known for its opulent mansions from the Belle Époque.
-A notable stop here is Bar Magenta.
+If time allows, you will discover the neighboring Magenta district, known for its opulent mansions from the Belle Époque.
+A notable stop here will be Bar Magenta.

 Tailored to your interests